grahammccann/tron-token-generator/README.md

 ## Disclaimer

+This repository is provided for educational and informational purposes.

-Creating blockchain tokens does not guarantee value, liquidity or adoption.
-Users are responsible for complying with all applicable laws and regulations in their jurisdiction.
+Creating or deploying blockchain tokens does not guarantee value, liquidity, exchange listings or adoption.
+Users are solely responsible for complying with all applicable laws, regulations and tax obligations within their jurisdiction.

 ---

 <div align="center">

-Built for the TRON ecosystem.
+**Built for the TRON ecosystem.**

 </div>